 In that timeless space I found love in my heart for these tiny warriors.
 I sent out that I loved them, that they were a beauty to behold.
 I thought about their formation and the measurements they all knew.
 I stayed in the love and forgive-me mode.

 I started to move very slowly first as Ben was the closest to the nest.
 When he saw there were no wasp movement towards me, he moved one arm very slowly.
 A few centennials wasps came out to observe him!
-He started to move sideways, crab style, away from his motorcycle and the bush with the hidden nest.
+He stopped then started to move sideways, crab style, away from his motorcycle, the bush and the wasp nest.
 One step and he paused, another step and he paused, until he felt like it was ok to leave.

-Both Patty and I also watched for him as if more than a few wasps were coming out in his movement, then he would need to freeze again.
+Both Patty and I also watched for him so that if more than a few wasps were coming out as he moved, then he would need to freeze again.

 Patty started telling us what she would have done and Ben and I looked at each other dreadfully.
-She said she would have started swatting and wishing death on them all.
+She said she would have started swatting and wishing death to all.
 That when she was watching us, she wished she had a can of wasp killer for she would have charged us spraying wildly.
 That would have been the end to us all, Ben and I replied with bouts of cursing and relief.
 Ben went in to lecturing his sweetheart on how she would be freakin’ dead by doing it.

-He knew what to do for he loves the outdoors and camps in many national parks.
-He said he was so glad that I knew what to do for if one of us surrounded by the hoard moved wrongly or aggressively, we both would receive three thousand stingers or more.
+He knew what to do for he loves the outdoors, camping in many national parks.
+He said he was so glad that I knew what to do for if one of us surrounded by the swarm moved wrongly or aggressively, we both would receive three thousand stingers or more.
 I am guessing at how many as I could not count them all, there may have been many more.

 ~ Carolyn Thompson